timothyfraser/sigma/docs/99_skill_fitdistr.md

-# Skill: Fitting Distribution Parameters in `R` with `fitdistr` {.unnumbered}
+# Appendix: Using `fitdistr` to Fitting Distribution Parameters

-This tutorial will introduce you to **Fitting Distribution Parameters in `R`, teaching you how to use the `fitdistr()` function from the `MASS` package in R.
+This tutorial will introduce you to \*\*Fitting Distribution Parameters in `R`, teaching you how to use the `fitdistr()` function from the `MASS` package in R.

 This training continues on our previous work on Descriptive Statistics.
 Often, we might want to approximate statistics describing the shape of distributions, but there may not be a clear analytical method (eg. method of moments) to do so.
 We can use the power of optimization to help us instead, using a brute-force method to find the value most likely to be the statistic that actually fits our distribution.
-We can ask ```R``` to compute the values of those statistics using the ```MASS``` package's ```fitdistr()```.
+We can ask `R` to compute the values of those statistics using the `MASS` package's `fitdistr()`.

-## Getting Started {-}
+## Getting Started {.unnumbered}

 Please open up your project on Posit.Cloud, for our [Github class repository](https://github.com/timothyfraser/sysen).
 Start a new R script (File \>\> New \>\> R Script).
 Save the R script as `appendix_fitdistr.R`.
 And let's get started!

-### Load Packages  {-}
+### Load Packages {.unnumbered}

 ```r